SaftIng/safting.github.io/doc/index.md

 ## Application Programming Interface

 _Saft_ provides an _Application Programming Interface (API)_ which can be used by application developers to use and extend the provided library resp. framework.
-The API consists of all classes and methods tagged with the `@api` tag.
-To identify the version when the class or method was introduces the `@since` tag specifies the API-version.
-Deprecated methods are marked with `@deprecated`.
-(TODO: we have to decide, how the introduction of new parameters with default parameters and thus no API break will be marked.)
+The API consists of all classes and methods tagged with the `@api` tag ([FIG-5 @api](https://github.com/phpDocumentor/fig-standards/blob/master/proposed/phpdoc.md#81-api)).
+To identify the version when the class or method was introduces or changed the `@since` tag is used together with the according API-version ([FIG-5 @since](https://github.com/phpDocumentor/fig-standards/blob/master/proposed/phpdoc.md#817-since)).
+Deprecated methods are marked with `@deprecated` ([FIG-5 @deprecated](https://github.com/phpDocumentor/fig-standards/blob/master/proposed/phpdoc.md#85-deprecated)).

 [API classes and method](apimethods).